-- Must be a high school senior - Must be enrolled in an area partner school - Must have anticipatory May (or earlier) graduation date - Submit an application for admission to ASUN for the Fall term immediately following a May graduation date - Provide the following admissions items - Current (7 semester) high school transcripts - MMR1 - MMR2 - College entrance scores (ACT, ACCUPLACER Next Generation, or SAT exam scores, less than five years old) - Provide a final high school transcript after high school graduation
+- Must be a high school senior - Must be enrolled in an area partner school - Must have anticipatory May (or earlier) graduation date - Apply for admission to ASUN for the Fall term immediately following a May graduation date - Provide the following admissions items - Current (7 semester) high school transcripts - MMR1 - MMR2 - College entrance scores (ACT, ACCUPLACER Next Generation, or SAT exam scores, less than five years old) - Provide a final high school transcript after high school graduation

-Upon high school completion in May, Incoming Aviators provide a final high school transcript, with an eight-semester grade point average, and class rank, and a graduation date.
+Upon finishing high school in May, Incoming Aviators provide a final high school transcript, with an eight-semester grade point average, class rank, and a graduation date.
 Upon receipt of the final high school transcript, Incoming Aviators are fully admitted to ASUN and their conditional admission becomes unconditional.